jmmadsen/betting_lines/README.md

 -------------------
 TODO

-- add Excel attachment with analytics (KenPom, etc.)
+- continue to update Excel attachment with more scraped sites, macros, etc.
 - add dates to games that are not today
 - create Docker image